Sales pipeline size matters.

 Nevertheless, knowing that means we can potentially do something about it.

 This chart measures the trend in the size of the pipeline.
 It’s called the “As-At Historical Pipeline Trend” report and dashboard chart.

 The chart shows the size of the pipeline ‘As-At’ the first day of each month.
-We can see that over this three month period, the trend is positive.
+We can see that over three months, the trend is positive.

 In other words, the pipeline is getting bigger.

 Why this dashboard chart is useful